G-Arv/cs-426-hw-1/README.md

 # CarbonBuddy
 CarbonBuddy is a simplified, everyday carbon footprint calculator.
 It allows users to sign up, calculate their carbon footprint, obtain their results, and view resources to reduce your carbon footprint.
 Below is a video demonstrating the application.

-## Video Demonstration
-Below is a video demonstration of the application, which focuses on a new user's experience.

 ## Key Features
 The key features this application includes are:
 * User Profiles: The user is able to create a profile that includes their daily entries